FrancoYudica/TheyChat/README.md

 The only accepted inputs are signals that terminate the program, such as ctrl+c or closing the terminal.
 Note that if the server is exited with one of the accepted signals, it closes all the connections and cleanly frees all memory.

 ### Client
 Client is a command based program, meaning that all the interactions are executed with defined commands.
+> [!TIP]
-If you want to check the available commands, execute `/h`.
+> If you want to check the available commands, execute `/h`.
 Keep in mind that the available commands change in different states of the program.

 It starts in the **offline state**, and the connection with the server should be established with the `/connect` command, where the server IP is expected as argument.
 Once connected to the server, the program enters **login state**, asks for a unique username, and then enters the **chat state**.
 Once you are done using client program you can use `/quit` or `/disconnect` in case you want to got to the **offline state**.